softwaregroup-bg/ut-run/microservices.md

   * `gateway` - the part of functionality, relating to the API gateway.
-    It includes functions relating to API documentation, validations, route handlers, etc. Usually it includess almost no `busines logic`
+    It includes functions relating to API documentation, validations, route handlers, etc. Usually it includes almost no `business logic`

   * `adapter` - the part of the functionality, that implements functions related directly to communicating with external systems, often handling network protocols.